Gaby-Gabou/StatsEEC.jl/README.md

 ### With one function

 You can use a function that, giving path of the CSV file and eventually the number of circuits generated, return the Best one.
-<u>The data in the CSV file have to be in a particular order, starting with the real part, then the imaginary part and finally the frequencies.</u> You can see the structure needed in the example_measurements.csv file.
+<ins>The data in the CSV file have to be in a particular order, starting with the real part, then the imaginary part and finally the frequencies.</ins> You can see the structure needed in the example_measurements.csv file.

 `BestCircuit(path, nb)`
 - `path` : the path of the CSV file